HEY BABY, WE LIKE YOUR PANTS…

-It was mistakenly thought that Iggy had been cut and bleeding after being hauled back on stage from a routine excursion into the crowd while on THC.
+At first, it was mistakenly thought that Iggy had been cut and bleeding after being hauled back on stage from a routine excursion into the crowd while on THC.
 This was during the Stooges’ Washington D.C. concert with Mott The Hoople in 1973.
-It was erroneously reported and believed for years that he had been smeared with a jelly sandwich.
+Later it was erroneously reported and believed for years that he had been smeared with a jelly sandwich.
 My further extensive research uncovered that Iggy had in fact been smeared by a fan with blueberry Tastykakes!

 Read my fascinating detective story here…

 The Fur Jacket and Scarf (1973)

 In this case, if Iggy were asked, “Who are you wearing?” he probably couldn’t tell you exactly.
 It seems as though he said to a girl, “Hey, I’ll trade you my pants for your jacket and scarf!”
 I think he made a great deal!
 These photos were taken backstage at the Troubadour in late 1973, with photographer Richard Cromelin and with Elton John.

 Iggy copped this look off his roadie’s girlfriend.
 ‘He actually walked into the dressing room at Bimbo’s in San Francisco and said, “Give me your panties.”

 “I had no idea he was going to wear them on stage!”